vacp2p/rfc/content/docs/rfcs/51/README.md

 The first generation (zero) MUST use 8 shards in total.
 The cluster index is 1 and the indices of each shards are numbered 0 to 7.

-This document will be updated for future generation.
+This document will be updated for future generations.

 ### Bias
 Bias is used to skew the priority of shards via weights.
 Other biases than `unbiased` are unspecified for now but may be used in the future.

 ### Topic Design
-Content topics have 2 purposes filtering and routing.
+Content topics have 2 purposes: filtering and routing.
-Filtering is done by changing the `subject` field.
+Filtering is done by changing the `{content-topic-name}` field.
 As this part is not hashed, it will not affect routing (shard selection).
-The `application` and `version` fields do affect routing.
+The `{application-name}` and `{version-of-the-application}` fields do affect routing.
-Using multiple content topics with different `application` field has advantages and disadvantages.
+Using multiple content topics with different `{application-name}` field has advantages and disadvantages.
 It increases the traffic a relay node is subjected to when subscribed to all topics.
 It also allows relay and light nodes to subscribe to a subset of all topics.